precice/tutorials/flow-over-heated-plate/README.md

 in order to use OpenFOAM and FEniCS for this test case.
 Feel free to try different combinations, they should all run and give approximately similar results.

+Note that to use CalculiX as solid solver, the configuration file `precice-config-calculix.xml` must be used instead of `precice-config.xml`.
+The CalculiX case is already configured to use it, but the fluid solver must be adapted.
+Modify the `system/preciceDict` file in the OpenFOAM case to use the correct one.
+This is necessary because CalculiX use different meshes for the temperature (read at the nodes) and for the heat flux, computed on face centers.

 ## Post-processing

 How to visualize the simulation results depends on the selected solvers.
 Most of the solvers generate VTK files which can visualized using ParaView or similar tools.